-Thickness
+Profile/Thickness

-This specifies the thickness of the elements.
-A uniform thickness is assumed over all the elements with the same property.
-No thickness is associated with fabric elements, and a unit thickness is assumed for plane strain and axisymmetric structure types.
+In the simplest case this defines the thickness of the 2D elements.
+No thickness definition is needed if material type is fabric, and a unit thickness is assumed for plane strain and axisymmetric structure types.
+For a shell element there are four options for defining the property